DavidLeeR/Portfolio/README.md

-# Portfolio

-**Coding and design projects from classes taken at the Oregon State University Computer Science program.**
+**Coding projects from classes taken at the Oregon State University Computer Science program.**